-During the three months ended April 3, 2004, one customer, Samsung, represented 19% of our revenues.
-No other customer accounted for more than 10% of our revenues during the three months ended April 3, 2004.
+During the nine months ended October 2, 2004, one customer, Samsung, represented 19% of our revenues.
+No other customer accounted for more than 10% of our revenues during the nine months ended October 2, 2004.
 In addition to direct sales to customers, some of our end customers purchase products indirectly from us through distributors and contract manufacturers.
 An end customer purchasing through a contract manufacturer typically instructs such contract manufacturer to obtain our products and incorporate such products with other components for sale by such contract manufacturer to the end customer.
 Although we actually sell the products to, and are paid by, the distributors and contract manufacturers, we refer to such end customer as our customer.
-One of our distributors, Edom Technology, selling products to customers in Asia, represented 16% of our revenues during the three months ended April 3, 2004.
-There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues during the three months ended April 3, 2004.
+Two of our distributors, Edom Technology and Uniquest, each selling products to customers in Asia, represented 19% and 11% of our revenues during the nine months ended October 2, 2004.

 The percentage of our revenues derived from customers located outside of the United States was 80% in fiscal 2003, 79% in fiscal 2002 and 66% in fiscal 2001.
-This percentage increase in the two most recent years reflects our product and customer diversification, as many of our mobile handset, and increasingly, broad-based mixed signal customers manufacture and design their products in the Pacific Rim region.
+This percentage increase in the two most recent years reflects our product and customer diversification, as many of our mobile handset, and increasingly, broad-based mixed-signal customers manufacture and design their products in Asia.
 All of our revenues to date have been denominated in U.S. dollars.
-We believe that a majority of our revenues will continue to be derived from customers outside of the United States as our products receive acceptance in international markets.
+We believe that a majority of our revenues will continue to be derived from customers outside of the United States.